StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2020-08-17-transformer-vae.md

 The work combines two popular approaches – _variational autoencoders_[^2] (VAEs) and _Transformers_[^3] – to propose the _Transformer VAE_.
 VAEs are a type of autoencoder that tries to learn a nicely organized representation space by making some assumptions about the distribution of latent codes.
 The Transformer, on the other hand, is a powerful type of neural network originally applied to the machine translation task and is known to be capable of capturing dependencies at different time scales, just as the authors want.
-I will try to explain how the paper builds upon these two approaches, but given their popularity and to keep the post relatively short, I will not fully explain them, so it might help to have some idea about them.
+This post will focus on how the paper combines these two approaches, so to learn more about the individual architectures check the references.

 ## The model
 Probably the best starting point is the original Transformer architecture,[^3] consisting of an encoder and a decoder.